 - Food: Many human foods are dangerous, for example, cooked chicken bones, chocolate and onion.
 Do you really want your feline tucking into Sunday’s roast which is thawing?

 There are several methods which can be used to discourage this behaviour using what is known as remote punishment.
 This means the environment is responsible for creating a deterrent to jumping onto the benches, and not you.
 The focus is to make countertops an unattractive area to cats.

-Place some double sided tape to the edge of your countertop.
+- Place some double sided tape to the edge of your countertop or apply double-sided tape to several tea-towels and place on the bench.
 Cats dislike the sticky feel of the tape on their paws.

-Fill some empty soft drink bottles with dried beans and leave close to the edge of the countertop
+- Fill some empty soft drink bottles with dried beans.
+Leave close to the edge of the countertop.

 - Use cat-scat air spray deterrents.
 These motion-activated appliances blow out a puff of compressed air when the cat jumps on the bench.
 Making the spray the bad guy and not you.

 Meet the cat half way:

 - Provide your cat with a cat water fountain if it likes to drink from a dripping tap.